-Salve’s Math Club has implemented an outreach program that seeks creative ways to expose children to math.
+Salve Regina's Math Club recently implemented an outreach program that seeks creative ways to expose children to math.
 Through monthly sessions with children in local after-school programs, club members introduce mathematical concepts using hands-on methods.

 I hope to help math become a less ‘scary’ subject and allow kids to find a passion for math and learning.
 The most rewarding part of our experience so far is the excitement children have for math when it is presented in a creative way.
 By the end of each session, each child was fully engaged in the activity, and some even brought the project home to show their parents.

 In the classroom, our faculty - all of whom hold advanced degrees in mathematics or applied mathematics - help students hone their reasoning and problem-solving skills with a challenging curriculum that explores the fundamentals of mathematics, statistics and computational science.

 Salve Regina graduates possess both the creative and critical thinking skills needed for success in an array of professions.
 Some enter graduate programs, while others pursue careers in such fields as business, finance and teaching.

 Students with a high level of mathematical expertise can enter technical fields such as engineering, medicine, environmental science, computer programming or statistical analysis.
 Other career options include cartographer (mapmaker), cryptanalyst, technical writer, market research analyst, architect and geologist.